OmarIRG/Fawry-Internship/Q1-mygrep/README.md

-# MyGrep - Mini grep Implementation
+# MyGrep - Mini grep Implementation With Getopts

 📄 **Overview**
 This project is a custom lightweight version of the `grep` command called **mygrep.sh**.